ansys/pystk/doc/source/api/ansys/stk/core/graphics/SolidTriangulatorResult.rst

 SolidTriangulatorResult
 =======================

-.. py:class:: SolidTriangulatorResult
+.. py:class:: ansys.stk.core.graphics.SolidTriangulatorResult

-   Bases: py:obj:`~ISolidTriangulatorResult`, py:obj:`~ITriangulatorResult`
+   Bases: py:obj:`~ansys.stk.core.graphics.ISolidTriangulatorResult`, py:obj:`~ansys.stk.core.graphics.ITriangulatorResult`

    The result from a triangulation of a solid: a triangle mesh defined using an indexed triangle list and positions outlining the solid.
 It is recommended to visualize the solid using a solid primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: SolidTriangulatorResult

 Overview
 --------